I frequently tout the benefits of strength training on this blog. And for good reason.

 One of my favorite, most enlightening books is Spark: The Revolutionary New Science of Exercise and the Brain, by John J. Ratey.
-It’s on my Favorite Things page if you want to take a look at it.

 In it, Ratey goes over the many scientific benefits of aerobic exercise for those that deal with depression, anxiety, stress, and a host of other conditions.

 Here are a few bonuses that come from aerobic exercise: